mushorg/tanner/README.md

   sudo apt-get install python3-dev
 ```

-(Recommended) You should to bind to 0.0.0.0 when running in
-<i>production</i> and on a different host than SNARE.
+(Recommended) You should bind to 0.0.0.0 when running in <i>production</i> and on a different host than SNARE.

 ### Install and run TANNER using docker container

 In case you want to run the TANNER service using docker or facing any problem
 in setting up TANNER on your machine, you can follow these steps.

 #### Docker build instructions
 1. Change the current directory to `tanner/docker`